clawpack/doc/doc/refinement.rst

 estimate exceeds the value `flag_richardson_tol`.
 Richardson estimation requires taking two time steps on the current grid and comparing the result with what’s obtained by taking one step on a coarsened grid.
+One time step on the fine grid is re-used, so only one additional time step on the fine grid and one on a coarsened grid are required.
-For this reason it is more expensive than the `flag2refine` approach, but may be more useful for cases where the solution is smooth and undivided differences do not identify the regions of greatest error.
+It is somewhat more expensive than the `flag2refine` approach, but may be more useful for cases where the solution is smooth and undivided differences do not identify the regions of greatest error.